get-convex/template-nextjs-clerk-shadcn/README.md

-# React + TypeScript + Next.js + Convex + Tailwind + ESLint + shadcn/ui
+# Convex + TypeScript + Next.js + Clerk + Tailwind + shadcn/ui

-Everything you need to build a full stack web app.

-All shadcn/ui (Radix) components are already included.

-Additonally there are layout components in `components/layout` and typography components in `components/typography`.

-Check out example layouts by going to `http://localhost:3000/layouts`
+This template provides a minimal setup to get Convex working, with TypeScript, ESLint and React using Vite.
+It uses Clerk for user authentication.

+Start by editing `convex/myFunctions.ts` and interact with your Next.js app.

+See Convex docs at https://docs.convex.dev/home

 ## Setting up